muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/YAMLparameters.md

   * three atom indices to act as corners, points along width, and points along height, for example, \[0, 1, 2, 20, 20\] would produce a parallelogram having the vector connecting atoms 0 and 1 as base, the vector connecting atoms 0 and 2 as side, and 20 points along each side for a 20 × 20 overall grid.

+#### Random structure generation: `pm-muairss`

+Here are listed all the keywords used to run the `pm-muairss` script.
+Words that are relevant to usage with CASTEP or DFTB+ for structure optimization are included too.

+* **name:** name to call the folder for containing each struc- ture.
+This name will be postfixed with a unique number, e.g., struct_001.
+DEFAULT: struct TYPE: string;

+* **calculator:** calculator(s) used to optimize the muon position.
+Must be a comma-separated list of values.
+Currently supported calculators are CASTEP, DFTB+, and UEP.
+Can also pass ALL as an option to generate files for all calculators.
+DEFAULT: dftb+ TYPE: string;

+* **poisson_r:** radius in Å for generating muon sites with the Poisson disk algorithm.
+This radius is the minimum distance at which two muons can be placed from each other when the muonated structures are generated.
+DEFAULT: 0.8 TYPE: float;

+* **uep_chden:** CASTEP charge density file. seed.den_fmt.
+DEFAULT: NONE TYPE: string;

+* **uep_gw_factor:** Gaussian width factor used to define the size of the ionic charges by scaling the pseudopotential radius.
+DEFAULT: 5.0 TYPE: float;

+* **vdw_scale:** scale factor to multiply the standard van der Waals radius of each atom in the system, used to determine the minimum distance allowed between a muon and other atoms.
+Bigger values will evacuate a larger sphere around the existing atoms.
+DEFAULT: 0.5 TYPE: float;

+* **charged:** determines whether the implanted muons will be charged or neutral.
+Must be True to use UEP.
+DEFAULT: false TYPE: boolean;